robanu/FDIVP/W04/Homework.md

 #Information
 Mon 4 May 2015 7:00 AM PDT
 Duration:	Untimed
-Attempts:	0/100
+Attempts:	100

 #Question 1
 Check all the applications where motion estimation can be employed to improve the results:

-[ ] Object tracking
+[X] Object tracking
-[ ] Human-computer interaction
+[X] Human-computer interaction
 [ ] Still image inpainting
-[ ] Video compression
+[X] Video compression
 [ ] Segmentation of a single image